Lizards and Tuatara of Aotearoa

 Read this ARTICLE to help get your research started.

-Watch this VIDEO to help you answer these questions.
+Watch this video about lizards in Aotearoa to help you answer these questions.

 Adobe_Post_20200321_1814570.4204618100626063.png